 A legal document setting out Homes England’s principles for the recovery of grant.
 Available in Grant Recovery section 1.

 An internal fund within the accounts of a provider used to recycle historical grant following relevant events outlined in the Recovery Determination (see above) in all its forms, such as Housing Assistance Grant/Social Housing Grant/Social Housing Assistance in accordance with Homes England policies and procedures.

 Any organisation, not for and for profit, registered with the Social Housing Regulator as a registered provider of social housing.
 This can include housing associations, local authorities, charities and private companies.

 A Housing Association or a not-for-profit company formerly registered with the Regulator to provide social housing.
 RSLs registered with the then social housing regulator, the Tenant Services Authority immediately prior to 1 April 2010 become Registered Providers - please see definition of Registered Provider above.

 Regulation Committee (referred to as the Regulator)

-The Regulation arm of the Agency, responsible for economic regulation (and consumer regulation in cases where there is a serious danger to tenants’ health) of social landlords in England.
+The Regulation arm of Homes England, responsible for economic regulation (and consumer regulation in cases where there is a serious danger to tenants’ health) of social landlords in England.